 Employees flexi-furloughed being unable to realistically carry out their role in the reduced time period and either being expected to work during furlough time or worrying about the impact on their own work performance and standards.

 Employers cannot impose furlough leave and reduced “furlough” pay.
-Unless you expressly agree to this, for example, by way of your written contract of employment; an employer must consult with you to agree this temporary change to your employment status and pay, and obtain your consent.
-If this did not or does not happen you might have an Employment Tribunal claim for breach of contract and/or unlawful deduction of wages and be entitled to repayment of salary.
+Unless you expressly agreed to this for example by way of your written contract of employment; an employer must have consulted with you to agree this temporary change to your employment status and pay and obtain your consent.
+If this did not happen you might have an Employment Tribunal claim for breach of contract and/or unlawful deduction of wages and be entitled to repayment of salary.

 Employees might also have a claim for unfair or constructive unfair dismissal and be entitled to compensation as a result of unfair and unlawful treatment by an employer.

 It is important you understand your correct employment “status;” whether this be furloughed; laid off; at risk of redundancy etc. If you have been laid off for a particular period; you may be automatically entitled to a statutory redundancy payment and there are specific processes and timescales to follow to register your entitlement.

 Employers should consult with an employee about the change from furlough or flexi-furlough status to a return to work /the previous employment status and any changes that may now be necessary due to business needs and economic changes.
 If there is a restructure and redundancy risk; employees have specific legal rights and entitlements.

 If you are an employee in a dispute with your employer; or if you have any concerns and wish to at this stage simply understand your position and have legal advice “behind the scenes” so that you are prepared; should you need to be, we can help you.